Surfer12/discrete-strucutres-preview/README.md

 1. Ensure you have Java 11+ installed
 2. Clone the repository
 3. Build the project using Maven or Gradle
+4. Explore documentation in the `docs/` directory
-4. Explore example implementations in the `examples/` directory
+5. Check out example implementations in the `examples/` directory

 ## Research Applications